 - All vehicles used with the Carpool parking permit must be associated with the permit in the Transportation & Parking Services permit sales system.

 - The permit is assigned to the permit holder and has an adhesive face and may be transferred between vehicles, listed under the permit holder's account, at will.

-- Besides the Carpool discount permit, the carpool partner without a permit in their name may be entitled to 57 hours of complimentary parking per quarter.
-An In-Vehicle Parking Meter (IVPM) provided by TAP will time your carpool’s usage of the complimentary hours for times when both he permit holder and the carpool not-permit holder need to drive onto campus at the same time.
+- Besides the Carpool discount permit, the carpool partner without a permit in their name may be entitled to 6-days of of complimentary parking per quarter for times when both the permit holder and the "carpool not-permit holder" need to drive onto campus at the same time.

 - Follow the instructions on our Carpool Application Directions to enroll for the Carpool Discount Permit.

 - An annual Carpool discount permit costs $225, which is half the price of a $450 regular permit.

 - Permits purchased after the start of the permit period are prorated and the appropriate fee charged for the remainder of the period.
 July 1 is the starting date for an annual permit.
 If you purchase a Carpool permit in November, the cost to you is $150.
 In January, you pay $112.50, and in March $75.